denoland/std/media_types/README.md

 to integrate and improve the APIs from [deno.land/x/media_types](https://deno.land/x/media_types).

+The `vendor` folder contains copy of the [jshttp/mime-db](https://github.com/jshttp/mime-types) `db.json` file along with its license.

 ## `contentType()`

 Given a extension or media type, return a fully qualified header value for